 Leaving a legacy to Unicef is a wonderful way to make your support for Unicef live on.

 We believe that every child has a right to clean water, nutritious food, healthcare, education and a safe environment to grow up in.
 Your legacy will support our ongoing work to achieve this.
-It will help fund projects which may take many years to complete – but will save countless lives.
+Your donation will help fund charity projects which may take many years to complete – but will save countless lives.

 Legacies also give us the financial resources required to cope with the things for which we cannot plan.
 Like conflicts, natural disasters and other emergencies – any situation in which children’s lives are in danger.
 Because we get no funding from the United Nations, we are reliant on voluntary donations like legacies.

 After the devastating earthquake in 2006, Unicef delivered 300,000 litres of water a day to communities in Java, Indonesia - saving countless children's lives, by protecting them from the deadly diseases found in dirty water.